rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 **i.
 Enable :** When enabled, the outgoing emails will be delivered from the same mailbox using which the tickets were initially created.This setting will override the outgoing mailbox configured in 4.Outgoing Emails' Mailbox.

 **ii.
-Disable:** When this setting is disabled, outgoing emails to every configured mailbox will be delivered only by the mailbox set in 4.Outgoing Emails' Mailbox.
+Disable:** When this setting is disabled, outgoing emails will only be delivered by the mailbox set in 4.Outgoing Emails' Mailbox.

 ![mailbox](https://cloud.githubusercontent.com/assets/8191145/9136923/e86a9d5e-3d37-11e5-9419-d8d8630d5c13.png)